cheeseonamonkey/ChessAnalyzer25/readme.md

 Clean API endpoints for the metrics.

 ### 5. UI Layer

-Front-end UI.
+Front-end / UI.

 # Remarks
 - For comparitive & context purposes, always show values with average/noise values from random users, preferably even grouped by ELO.

 ### Project-specific terminologies:
 - **Metric**: Any calculated data, derived in the analysis layer *(i.e. an integer: the material score of a chess position)*.
-You can derive a metric from a position, a game, a series, etc.
+You can derive a metric from a position, a game, one or more series, etc.
-- **Series**: A set of sequential metrics *(i.e. an array: the material score over the course of a game)*.
+- **Series**: A set of sequential metrics *(i.e. an array: a list of all positions' material scores over the course of a game)*.
+- **Baseline**: Reference metrics for context/comparison *(random user data)*
+-

 ### Credits & Thanks